How marketers can use data to shift from acquisition to customer retention

 To retain customers, marketers need to shift their focus from acquisition to retention.
 The most effective way to do this is by using customer data.
 Customer data can be used for personalization, improving customer experience, and making data-driven decisions.

 Harness your customer data to segment

 Your data literally holds all the answers.
-Want to set your marketing team clear KPIs?
+Want to set your marketing team’s KPIs clearly?
 Check out your data.
 Want to know what products or services to develop?
 Your data will tell you.
 Want to know which customers are of the highest value?
 The answer is in your data.

 A great example of this is Dotdigital’s RFM customer modeling tool.
-Pulling in customer data from across your marketing stack, it intuitively groups customers based on the recency, frequency, and monetary value of their interactions with you.
-You can then build segments to target high-value and loyal customers, or even customers who need nurturing.
+By pulling in customer data from across your marketing stack, it intuitively groups customers based on the recency, frequency, and monetary value of their interactions with you.
+You can then build segments to target high-value and loyal customers or even customers who need nurturing.